pasquini-dario/LLM_NeuralExec/README.md

 `<unk>` is a placeholder for Neural Exec's tokens.

 At the moment, the training set in `./data`  can be used to create Neural Execs only for the LLMs considered in the paper.
 Code to generate training set for other models will be online soon.

-## What's coming?

-Currently, the repository is missing:

-* Code to generate a training-set for your own LLM.
-* Code for the evaluation pipeline.

-Those will be uploaded soon.